morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 - The comment labels `// MARK:`, `// TODO: `, and `// FIXME: ` are treated as special and rendered as part of the documentation pane.
 - Comment text can be made bold or italicized .

-[NSHipster](http://nshipster.com/swift-documentation/) has a brief but thorough explanation of documentation creation mechanisms for Swift.
+[NSHipster](http://nshipster.com/swift-documentation/) has a helpful explanation of documentation creation mechanisms for Swift.

 #### Java (including Android)

 #### JavaScript

+#### HTML and CSS

+- **HTML comments** are enclosed within `<!-- ... -->`.
+- **CSS comments** are enclosed within `/* ... */`.
+- In both languages, comments can span any number of lines.
+For multi-line comments:
+  - The opening and closing tags should be on their own separate lines
+  - The enclosed comments should be indented two spaces from the tags.

+Clean HTML and CSS will rarely require any comments.
+Comments may be useful in development HTML or CSS code as reminders to the programmer, but production code is unlikely to benefit from comments.

 ## Git Commit Messages
-Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative Git commit message.
+Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative git commit message.
 Note that commit messages are in present imperative rather than past declarative tense.
 I.e., they specify what the commit should do rather than what was done to the code:

 - `feat: Add method to calculate average`     *(preferred)*
 - `feat: Added method to calculate average`   *(not preferred)*